Emberlynn-Loo/tp/docs/UserGuide.md

 <div class="section_header_h3">
     <h3><a href="#persons">Persons</a></h3>
 </div>

+It seems like you are trying to remember specific details of your friends and family... <span class="hello_span">Let me magic away this issue for you!</span>

 In the world of Gene-nie, we believe that every contact is unique and special!
 Every friend or family you store in Gene-nie is considered a _Person_.